astropy/astropy/docs/fits/users_guide/users_verification.rst

 card.

 The violation of the standard can happen at different levels of the data structure.
-PyFITS's verification scheme is developed on these hierarchical levels.
-Here are the 3 PyFITS verification levels:
+Astropy's verification scheme is developed on these hierarchical levels.
+Here are the 3 Astropy verification levels:

 1. The HDU List